- In these policies,

 - A “general prop” is defined as any other prop that is not meant to resemble a weapon.

-- All props that are brought to Otafest MUST BE INSPECTED by Otafest personnel immediately upon arrival and registration at the festival.
+- All props that are brought to Otafest MUST BE INSPECTED by O.P.E immediately upon arrival and registration at the festival.
+Failure to adhere to this regulation may result in your prop being confiscated, or revocation of your convention pass.

 - General props will be marked in a highly visible way such that staff and patrons can tell from a distance that the prop is allowed for general use at the festival.

-- Props that resemble a realistic weapon or is otherwise inappropriate MUST be removed from campus grounds or be confiscated until the end of the festival.
+- Props that resemble a realistic weapon or is otherwise inappropriate MUST be removed from the venue.

 Violation of Otafest Policies